South African wine is world-renowned. The majority of its wine production and of its wine farms are near Cape Town.

-It is a beautiful region with rolling gentle hills and big skies.
-The town of Stellenbosch is full of character with its Dutch-style buildings and lots of cute boutiques and coffee shops/cafes.
+This is a beautiful region with rolling gentle hills and big skies.
+The town of Stellenbosch South africa is full of character with its Dutch-style buildings and lots of cute boutiques and coffee shops/cafes.

 Wine Tours Stellenbosch